tillyninjaspace/roses_are_red_react/README.md

 # roses_are_red_react
+This Full stack project's focus was to provide a way to create an easy-to-use Events Board as an added service to any destination or mission centric website.

+Developer: Tilly Wright

-Heroku Public API and React App live.
+Heroku Public API and React App are live.

 Deployed API via Heroku: https://roses-are-red.herokuapp.com/api/posts